-The Relationship Acuity Leadership Guidebook - From Reflection to Practice
+The Spark What's InsideTM Program - From Reflection to Practice

-This book is chock full of valuable insights, new perspectives, and actionable ideas.
+Our flagship program is chock full of valuable insights, new perspectives, and actionable ideas.
 However, insight alone doesn't lead to new practices.
 You may remember those times when things didn't turn out as expected - maybe you couldn't get others to agree with you, or you lost a sale to a critical customer; maybe someone just didn't get your point of view, or you just couldn't get someone to do what you needed them to do, no matter how hard you tried.
 Each of these situations could have ended differently with a different approach.
 Change your approach and you're bound to get better results the next time around.
-The Relationship Acuity Leadership Guidebook was developed for this purpose.
+This interactive learning experience was developed for this purpose.
 It takes the insights from this book to the next level by providing specific, practical applications and follow-up activities for each of the twelve Relationship Acuity competencies.
-So, think of this book as your introductory training program - Relationship Acuity 101.
-Then, the follow-up Guidebook is your how-to guide for specific on-the-job applications.
+So, think of this book as your introductory training program - Relationship Acuity 101, and the program as your how-to guide for specific on-the-job applications.